-The development of vision applications is based on vision projects which have the following structure (see Fig. 3): The vision project is separated in two main parts, the first part handles the hardware and the communication environment and is composed by communication routines and configuration of system devices like cameras (Basler, Direct Show or Emulation - virtual camera), robot controllers (native communication support with Adept CX and AIB controllers) and conveyor belts.
+The development of vision applications is based on vision projects which have the following structure (see Figure 3): The vision project is separated into two main parts, the first part handles the hardware and the communication environment and is composed of communication routines and a configuration of system devices like cameras (Basler, Direct Show or Emulation - virtual camera), robot controllers (native communication support with Adept CX and AIB controllers) and conveyor belts.

+Figure 3.
+The vision project structure

 The second part is represented by the vision sequences, which compose the principal part of the project.
-The sequences are composed by vision tools connected together and which are executed step by step in a sequence defined by the programmer.
-In addition the user can develop C# programs which interact with the AdeptSight project and extend his functions regarding the communication with other robot systems and other functions which are not implemented in AdeptSight.
+The sequences are composed of vision tools connected together and executed step by step in a sequence defined by the programmer.
+In addition, the user can develop C# programs which interact with the AdeptSight project and extend their functions regarding the communication with other robot systems and other functions which are not implemented in AdeptSight.

-3. Vision Project Implementation
+3 Vision Project Implementation